tensorforce/tensorforce/README.rst

 Support and contact
 -------------------

-tensorforce is maintained by reinforce.io, a new project focused on providing open source reinforcement learning infrastructure.
+TensorForce is maintained by reinforce.io, a new project focused on providing open source reinforcement learning infrastructure.
 For any questions or support, get in touch at contact@reinforce.io.